-A. Services Provided at No Cost to Eligible Children/Families
+A. Services Provided at No Cost to Eligible Children/Families BCW funds are used to support federally required Early Intervention Services

 BCW funds are used to support federally required Early Intervention Services when no other resources are available.
-All services must be attached to specific strategies related to achieving individual outcomes on the Individualized Family Service Plan

-(IFSP).
+All services must be attached to specific strategies related to achieving individual outcomes on the Individualized Family Service Plan (IFSP).
 All strategies are recorded in the IFSP (see IFSP Policy).